awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-targets-and-rate-controls.md

       1. If you chose to target resources by using tags, then enter the tag key and \(optionally\) the tag value in the fields provided\.
 Choose **Add**\.

-      1. If you want to run an Automation playbook on all instances in the current AWS account and Region, then choose **All instances**\.
+      1. If you want to run an Automation runbook on all instances in the current Amazon Web Services account and AWS Region, then choose **All instances**\.

 1. In the **Input parameters** section, specify the required inputs\.
 Optionally, you can choose an IAM service role from the **AutomationAssumeRole** list\.
 **Note**
 You may not need to choose some of the options in the **Input parameters** section\.
 This is because you targeted resources by using tags or a resource group\.
-For example, if you chose the AWS\-RestartEC2Instance runbook, then you don't need to specify or choose instance IDs in the **Input parameters** section\.
-The Automation execution locates the instances to restart by using the tags or Resource Group you specified\.
+For example, if you chose the `AWS-RestartEC2Instance` runbook, then you don't need to specify or choose instance IDs in the **Input parameters** section\.
+The Automation execution locates the instances to restart by using the tags or resource group you specified\.

 1. Use the options in the **Rate control** section to restrict the number of AWS resources that can run the Automation within each account\-Region pair\.